Kuuak/address-book/README.md

-# L'Escale Gourmande Address Book
+# Address Book directory & food order solution

 Register and find customers' phone number and addresses.
 Get address, and names suggestions from [tel.search.ch](https://tel.search.ch) for an easier registration.
 Register the customer order and print out the order with an QRCode to load the itinerary on your Google Maps App.